ShaheenHossain/eagle-12.1/doc/webservices/iap.rst

 .. _register-service:

-Register the service on Eagle ERP
+Register the service on Eagle
 ----------------------------

 .. queue:: iap_service/series